bbutler3/gw_fakes/README.md

 ### upload.csh

 This code is used to upload your newly generated fake coordinates to the database, from which they will be pulled for use in the diffimg pipeline.
-At the top, make sure the four variables are set as follows:
+At the top, make sure the four variables are set as follows, _with the exception of_ `fakeversion`:
 ```
 set table = SNFAKE
 set schema      = marcelle